kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 *"Would you like us to walk in front of you, just in case"*, I ask. *"Yeah, sure"*.
 We restart the march and I present myself and my wife. *"I'm Fey"*.
 My wife lags behind with her while I lead the group.

 Over the next hour, a cultural exchange flows non-stop.
-We learn she's a Chinese kindergarden teacher on vacation, skipping the Chinese hiking trails this time to walk the Japanese ones.
+We learn she's a Chinese kindergarten teacher on vacation, skipping the Chinese hiking trails this time to walk the Japanese ones.
 Yesterday, she walked up until late at night. *"It's common in China for people to hike in the middle of the night"*, she says. *"Aren't you scared of the dark or animals?"*, we ask. *"Yes, but we do it anyway.
 I use my cellphone lights"*.

 Brave woman.